VieVaWaldi/dh_pipeline/orchestration/README.md

 Ensure `export AIRFLOW_HOME=~/.airflow` is set up in .bashrc or in .zshrc

-Run `airflow db init` to initialize the database.
+Run `airflow db migrate` to initialize the database.

 Set up the config in `~/.airflow/airflow.cfg` with:

 - in line #7 `dags_folder = /path/from/root/.../dh_pipeline/orchestration`, to point to the correct DAG folder.
 - in line #150 `load_examples = False`.

-Finally run `airflow db migrate` to udpate the congfig.
+Finally run `airflow db reset` to ud-pate the config.

+Test using `airflow dags list`, this should show the pipeline_dag (if not check `airflow standalone` first, sometimes it takes time).
+Check errors with `airflow info ` & `airflow dags list-import-errors`.

 ## Reset Airflow

 ```
 # Kill airflow completely
-pkill -f airflow
+pkill -9 -f airflow

 # Clear the database
 airflow db reset